williamjiang26/OpsDashboard/README.md

-# OpsDashboard
+# Operations Dashboard
-A dashboard to manage client invoices, inventory, and schedule projects
+A dashboard for business owners to manage client invoices, inventory, and schedule projects

+skills: frontend, distributed systems,